 Machine learning model repository manager

-The machine learning hub is an [open source project](https://github.com/mlhubber/mlhub) aimed at easily sharing [pre-built machine learning models](https://github.com/mlhubber/mlmodels).
-The models are accessed and managed using the ml command from the mlhub package designed to install the model and run a demonstration within 5 minutes.
+The machine learning hub is a free and open source project hosted on github aimed at easily sharing machine learning, artificial intelligence, and data science models and technologies.
+The source code for such models will be found on github, gitlab, or bitbucket.
+The models are installed and managed using the ml command from the mlhub package designed to install the model and run a demonstration within 5 minutes, as well as providing a suite of useful command line tools based on the pre-built models.
 Each model has been tested on Ubuntu (GNU/Linux).

 The command line interface can be installed using PyPi: